coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 .. _create-kubernetes-storage-class:

-Step 14: Create Kubernetes Storage Classes for BigchainDB
+Step 14: Create Kubernetes Storage Classes for corechaindb
 ----------------------------------------------------------

-BigchainDB needs somewhere to store Tendermint data persistently, Tendermint uses LevelDB as the persistent storage layer.
+corechaindb needs somewhere to store Tendermint data persistently, Tendermint uses LevelDB as the persistent storage layer.

 The Kubernetes template for configuration of Storage Class is located in the